erroronline1/caro/readme.md

 ## Audit
 The audit module gathers data from the application in regards of proofing lists for fulfilment of regulatory requirements:
+* complaints
+* current documents in use including external documents
+* experience points based on user trainings, if trainings are assigned some (internal or external)
 * incoporated articles
 * MDR §14 sample checks
-* current documents in use including external documents
-* user skills and trainings
+* regulatory issues addressed by documents
+* issues with risks definition inconsistencies
 * skill fulfilment
+* training evaluation
+* user skills and trainings with optional adding mandatory trainings to multiple users at once
 * vendor list

-* complaints
-* regulatory issues
-* risks
+Furthermore hopefully beneficial information on
+* appropriateness of current documents including a use count gathered from records

-The module provides a structured Excel-export of order statistics to support vendor evaluation based on delivery data.
+* order statistics as a structured Excel-export to support vendor evaluation based on delivery data

-Furthermore the module contains the option for training evaluation.
-Evaluations can be edited.

 ![audit screenshot](http://toh.erroronline.one/caro/audit.png)